suncoast-devs/handbook/lessons/html-intro/lecture.md

 But it is a single element that opens and closes on its own.

-This is known as a `void element` in that the element has not content area and thus _self closes_
+This is known as a `void element`; the element does not have a content area and thus _self closes_

 ---